 TBF has no comments beyond those provided by MA.

 This resolution requests “long term, provincial funding to all municipalities for regional planning activities in a similar fashion to the Calgary Regional Partnership and the Capital Region Board”, but as outlined in the response provided from Alberta Municipal Affairs, funding offered through the Alberta Community Partnership (ACP) grant is not provided to meet the operational delivery of municipal services.
 ACP funding is instead provided to the Growth Management Boards (GMBs) to meet their legislated mandate.
 Though funding was provided to the Oldman River Regional Services Commission along with other regional planning service providers in 2017, this funding is not long term.
+ACP funding is available “to partnerships of two or more municipalities to develop or expand regional municipal service delivery,” but such funding is not intended to be long-term in nature, but rather to define governance roles and responsibilities related to the partnership.

-Given the differences between the GMBs and other planning bodies in the province, it is difficult to draw direct comparisons but given the lack of additional funding provided to regional planning organizations such as the ORRSC, this resolution is identified as Intent Not Met.
+Given the differences between the GMBs and other planning bodies in the province, it is difficult to draw direct comparisons but given the lack of additional long-term funding provided to regional planning organizations such as the ORRSC, this resolution is identified as Intent Not Met.